Faq and other information

 OpenStreetMap is a great and detailed map but some areas are not mapped … yet.
 When you place your order, look at the map first.
 Are there any buildings?
 If yes – your Worldbloxer map will have buildings.
 If no – well… too bad.
 If you order an area in the middle of a desert you might as well just use a flat world from the Minecraft default world generator.
 If the people mapping OpenStreetMap on a voluntary basis have told OpenStreetMap the height of the buildings they have mapped, we will make sure this is reflected in the WorldBloxer map.
 Most buildings will NOT have a determined height so it will be set to a default of 10 m.

 Also, OpenStreetMap is (like every other map) not updated in real-time – this means, that elements in the map may have been removed in the real world, and new roads, buildings etc. may not be included in the map yet.

-So in summary: What you in the map on the Select Location page is what you get in the WorldBloxer world.
+So in summary: What you see in the map is what you get in the WorldBloxer world.